erlage/rad/README.md

 , [TableRow](https://pub.dev/documentation/rad/latest/widgets_html/TableRow-class.html)
 , [TextArea](https://pub.dev/documentation/rad/latest/widgets_html/TextArea-class.html)
 , [UnOrderedList](https://pub.dev/documentation/rad/latest/widgets_html/UnOrderedList-class.html)

-## FAQ

-**Q. Can we use Rad for creating a dynamic website?**

-Yes, that's something this framework is good at.

-**Q. Can we use Rad for creating a single page application/or a web app?**

-Yes, that'll be perfect.
-Rad has widgets with powerful mechanics for dealing with nested routing, deep linking, history and state management.

-**Q. Is it SEO friendly?**

-Rad is a frontend framework and server side rendering is a must for better SEOs.
-Some frontend frameworks provides SSR but unfortunately we don't have that at the moment.
-However you can use a backend technology(PHP, Node, Erlang etc.) to stuff meta information in your root page, based on location that a client requested, before serving the page to client.
-We assure you that this is a sane, simple, and effective approach.

-**Q. Why Dart?**

-In-short: Peace of mind.

-I actually tried writing [this in TypeScript before](https://github.com/erlage/proton-framework).
-While we can do awesome things with types in TS, it also inherits craziness from JS (has to bind 'this', use arrow fun, and more things like that).
-Later I decided to give Dart a try and I quickly realized that Dart is a very underrated language.
-You don't have to trust me on that.
-I had wrote a lot of Dart code with Flutter, but the fact that I choosed TS at first place really shows how underrated Dart actually is.
-I deeply believe Dart is a amazing language, and I am thankful to all the people who helped create Dart and/or contributing to it, one way or the other.

 ## Contributing
 For reporting bugs/queries, feel free to open issue.
 Read [contributing guide](https://github.com/erlage/rad/blob/main/CONTRIBUTING.md) for more.